Hivestack releases Nielsen-backed programmatic digital out of home (DOOH) impression measurement solution, driving increased quality of inventory data for emerging markets across APAC

 This new solution enables media owners to more accurately measure audience impressions, reach and frequency for DOOH and provides advertisers with high quality impression data to better understand the impact of DOOH campaigns

-TAIPEI, Taiwan and MONTREAL, July 26, 2023 /PRNewswire/ - Hivestack, the world's leading, independent programmatic DOOH ad tech company today announced a verified impression multiplier solution for digital out of home (DOOH) in select regions across APAC.
+TAIPEI and MONTREAL, July 27, 2023 /PRNewswire/ -- Hivestack, the world's leading, independent programmatic DOOH ad tech company today announced a verified impression multiplier solution for digital out of home (DOOH) in select regions across APAC.

 With increasing demand for standardization of measurement and the need for a unified methodology in many emerging markets, Hivestack's impression multiplier methodology provides a turnkey, trusted solution for media owners across APAC.
 Independently backed by Nielsen, it allows media owners situated in emerging markets, such as Taiwan, to more accurately calculate reach, frequency and quantify impressions across their network of screens and more seamlessly integrate with buy-side partners, including the world's largest omnichannel DSPs.
 Furthermore, this provides advertisers, and the wider industry with credible, high-quality impression data and a consistent framework to better inform decisioning and measure the impact of DOOH.